Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 You’re starting to get really frustrated with the whole process and decide to file a fair-trade claim, but that takes time to process as well.
 And you’re going to see another quarterly electricity bill soon.
 How long does it take the government to resolve claims?
 If it takes a long time, you’re going to be paying for your energy again.

 Do you see what’s starting to happen with the cost of the system during the lifetime of the string inverter?
-Remember when we mentioned that the lifespan of the string inverter is a third of the lifespan of a microinverter?
+Remember when we mentioned that the lifespan of the string inverter is less than the lifespan of a microinverter?

-You still have to replace the string inverter two more times to match the lifespan of the microinverter solar system.
+You still have to replace the string inverter to match the lifespan of the microinverter solar system.

 And you might go through this cycle again if your next inverter stops working.